bioforensics/yeat/README.md

 In order to run [`Bandage`](https://github.com/rrwick/Bandage) in YEAT's workflow, users will need to manually download the pre-built binaries files [here](https://rrwick.github.io/Bandage/) or build it from the source code [here](https://github.com/rrwick/Bandage).
 Instructions for building Bandage from the source code can be found [here](https://github.com/rrwick/Bandage#building-from-source).

-If the pre-built binary files are used, users will need to update their environment's `$PATH` to include the path of the directory containing the binary file.
+Once the binary file has been obtained, users will need to update their environment's `$PATH` to include the path to the directory containing the binary file.

 Example for Ubuntu:
 ```